aws-ia/terraform-aws-agentcore/README.md

 ## Overview

-The module provides support for Amazon Bedrock AgentCore Runtime, Runtime Endpoints, and Gateways.
-This allows you to deploy custom container-based runtimes for your Bedrock agents and create gateways, which serve as integration points between agents and external services.
+The module provides support for Amazon Bedrock AgentCore Runtime, Runtime Endpoints, Memories, and Gateways.
+This allows you to deploy custom container-based runtimes for your Bedrock agents, create memory resources that provide long-term contextual awareness, and establish gateways which serve as integration points between agents and external services.

 This module simplifies the process of:

 - Creating and configuring Bedrock AgentCore Runtimes
 - Setting up AgentCore Runtime Endpoints
+- Implementing AgentCore Memory with various memory strategies
 - Creating and managing AgentCore Gateways
-- Managing IAM permissions for your runtimes and gateways
+- Managing IAM permissions for your runtimes, memories, and gateways
 - Configuring network access and security settings

 ## Features